kubeflow/examples/named_entity_recognition/documentation/step-5-run-pipeline.md

 Example based on the training component:

 1. `kfp.components.load_component_from_url` loads the pipeline component.
-2. You then have a operation that runs the container image and accepts arguments for the component.inputs
+2. You then have a operation that runs the container image and accepts arguments for the component inputs.

 ![use component](files/load-component.png)